 Several existing cryptographic methods are to be implemented so that they can be officially recorded in CrypTool 2.
 This also includes the creation of documentation, the clean structuring and commenting of the source code, etc. The exact selection of the topics to be implemented is discussed with the student and the CrypTool 2 team.

-Contact person: Vasily Mikhalev
+Contact person: Frederik Armknecht

 In general, we are much more interested in content than in form.
-In other words, you are free to write the text of your thesis with LaTeX, Word or any other program.
+You should be able to write down the content in a precise but detailed way and use a scientific writing style.
+You are free to write your thesis using LaTeX, Word, or any other program.
 However, we recommend the use of LaTeX.

 Font, font size, line spacing, margins and the like should be reasonable.
 As a rough guideline, we expect 30 pages for a Bachelor's thesis and 60 pages for a Master's thesis, however, this is not definitive.
 Depending on the topic, including screenshots, graphics, and source code (snippets) can be beneficial, possibly resulting in a higher total number of pages.